“nature is only

 Ina moved to the United States at the age of ten.
 As an immigrant, she has since struggled with the denial of her dual existence as an Asian and as an American.
 As a poet, and as the child of a poet—especially in the political climate under the current administration—Ina feels that art is perhaps the only viable tool people like her can use to work against the negation that she and other people of color experience on a daily basis.

 She is particularly interested in cultural hybridity, and hopes to work on poetry that integrates stories about the complex and difficult acts of both fracturing and amalgamation that she and other people of color constantly negotiate.

-Ina’s work appears in Tupelo Quarterly, Nat.
+Ina’s work appears in Fugue, Tupelo Quarterly, Nat.
 Brut, Sakura Review, VIDA Review, Raleigh Review, New American Fiction (New Rivers Press), One, and december Magazine, among others.
 She is a candidate for an MFA in creative writing at North Carolina State University in Raleigh, NC.